Pico-Nation/Pico-Testnet/README.md

 # ---------- New Guide For Pico Coming Soon --------------

+# The Guide below is used for refrence only a new guide will be released soon.

 ## Connecting to the Pico

 In order to connect to the live Pico testnet server using the cli-wallet run the following commands.